What is the Typical House Fire Insurance Payout?

 As a demonstration, your fire insurance should cover the costs of repairing or replacing items damaged or lost in a house fire.

 This covers lost or damaged property as well as structural and other home issues.
-Additionally, your fire insurance should also cover expenses directly resulting from the fire, such as temporary hotel stays or short-term rental fees within your coverage limit.
+Your fire insurance should also cover expenses directly resulting from the fire, such as temporary hotel stays or short-term rental fees within your coverage limit.

 Insurance providers may even prolong the claim procedure to put you under more financial strain and compel you to accept any unjust settlement they are willing to provide.